 Average book price = $3.36

-So each 2.5 hour commitment and $3.36 investment has equaled $545 in net worth.
+So each 2.5-hour commitment and $3.36 investment has equaled $545 in net worth.
 But let’s be honest.
 If Mr. Mt wouldn’t have married me, he wouldn’t have a $290,00 net worth!
 So really each $3.36 book earned $1090.

 That’s a damn good ROI.

 But I don’t just read personal finance books.
 It’s harder to measure ROI in many areas of my life.
-I basically read every form of non fiction written.
+I basically read every form of nonfiction written.
 To include:

-And every self help genera known to man
+And every self-help genre known to man

-I basically walk one end of the non fiction section of the library to the other and grab a book or two off each shelf.
-From beekeeping, building a passive solar home, baroque church architecture in western Europe, power of habits, real estate investing, eating super foods, the life of St. Augustine, or the art of apology (I had to read that one a few times, because I am SO bad at it).
+I basically walk one end of the nonfiction section of the library to the other and grab a book or two off each shelf.
+From beekeeping, building a passive solar home, baroque church architecture in western Europe, power of habits, real estate investing, eating superfoods, the life of St. Augustine, or the art of apology (I had to read that one a few times because I am SO bad at it).
 I’ve read it all.
 And all of it has had a positive return in my life.

 3. Leaders are Readers and Readers are Leaders

 If I were to list the top 100 influences in my life, I would be shocked if even 2 or 3 didn’t consistently read.
 Or listen to podcasts.
-Or audio books.
+Or audiobooks.
 Or blogs.

 See we don’t have to come up with every great idea.

-We just need to read how some one else clearly explained it.
+We just need to read how someone else clearly explained it.

 We don’t have to figure out every method or skill.
-I can read about how someone else dedicated their life to the art of building dry set stone walls and glean that wisdom without making it my life’s work (I read that one twice it was so good!)
+I can read about how someone else dedicated their life to the art of building dry-set stone walls and glean that wisdom without making it my life’s work (I read that one twice it was so good!)

 Plus, it’s just weird to not read.
 I’m always a little freaked out when people tell me that.

 Like no other time in history we have more access to information.
 Historical documents, great thought leaders, and all kinds of knowledge conveniently packaged.
-In audio books, podcasts, hard cover, digital, and internet content.
+In audiobooks, podcasts, hardcover, digital, and internet content.
 And someone is like, “Yeah, but…no thanks!
 I’m good.”
 It makes my brain short circuit just a bit.
 I get this weird nervous twitch.
 I try to act all nonchalant like, “Oh, yeah, who has time for books?” (insert nervous laughter)

 I putting together a book/resource page.
 I had always planned to do book reviews when I started this blog because books are just a powerful influencer for me.
 I plan to tuck those into the Friday slot occasionally.
-But the book page will have my list of recommendations if a few categories.
+But the book page will have my list of recommendations in a few categories.
 Plus what I am currently reading.
 You’ll notice I read about 5-8 books at once.
 With 5 little kids, I have to be creative with how I fit reading into my life.
 Part of my strategy is in small piles of books.
 I keep a small pile of 2-3 books by my couch.
 1-2 on the table in our book room.
 3-4 on my bed stand.
 And one in each car, just in case I get someplace early and have a few minutes to read before an appointment.
 At least 2 of those are books I have already read once.
 I have a saying, “Any book worth reading, is worth reading twice.”
 The second time I read a book my brain is better able to sort, and store the most important information in the book and translate that into needed action steps.

-Find them at the library, buy them used, or request as a gift.
+Find them at the library, buy them used, or request them as a gift.
 (Books are the best birthday gifts.
 How else can you spend $10 on a gift and buy something as significant?)
 But even if you spend $200-$300 on books this year, it will be the best money you could spend.
 (As long as you read them!)